 This is not because the evidence is wrong, but because people can have competing priorities, for instance, when deciding whether to recommend activities that favour long-term health (e.g. get some exercise after work), with those that might have more short-term benefits (e.g. go home and watch your favourite show after work).

-While there may be options that combine the best of both options (watching a show while you exercise), or it can be argued that over time such choices can be evened out, there will be occasions where Koa Health will have to choose which recommendation to favour, when and why, and we must understand the ethical values that support such a position.
+While there may be options that combine the best of both options (watching a show while you exercise), or it can be argued that over time such choices can be evened out, there will be occasions where Koa Health will have to choose which recommendation to favor, when and why, and we must understand the ethical values that support such a position.

 Secondly, to be able to help people effectively, we need to be able to access large amounts of data.
 This richness of data is necessarily highly personal and sensitive because unless this is the case, we cannot create highly personalised support we aim to provide.